We all know that optimizing and mapping out the customer journey is crucial to increasing repeat and loyal customers and boosting conversion rates.

 1. Appeal to the Largest Purchasing Population

 Millennials and Philanthroteens (Gen Z) are rising up as industry disruptors and unapologetic activists who believe that companies should do good and operate for more than a profit (2018 Cone/Porter Novelli Purpose Study).
-For these two generations, CSR is becoming increasingly more important when choosing where to shop and what brands to support.
+CSR is becoming increasingly important for these two generations when choosing where to shop and what brands to support.

-As conscious consumers are choosing to shop with socially conscious brands over brands that do not display strong ethical initiatives or support a cause, the latter falls behind.
-Today, it is not enough to simply offer lower prices or sale promotions in order to beat out the competition.
-In fact, many consumers are willing to pay extra if it means that they can buy products from a brand who acts sustainably and ethically (Forbes, 2018).
+As conscious consumers choose to shop with socially conscious brands over brands that do not display strong ethical initiatives or support a cause, the latter falls behind.
+Today, it is not enough to offer lower prices or sale promotions to beat out the competition.
+Many consumers are willing to pay extra if it means that they can buy products from a brand that acts sustainably and ethically (Forbes, 2018).
 Many customers realize their purchases have power, and will seek out brands that actively support a cause.

 2. Create Authentic Moments with Your Audience

-In short, the customer journey is the complete culmination of experiences that your customer goes through when engaging and interacting with your brand.
-This means that every interaction a customer has with your brand, is part of their customer journey, and by mapping out this experience you can better optimize this process and build a long-term relationship.
+In short, the customer journey is the culmination of experiences your customer experiences when engaging and interacting with your brand.
+This means every interaction a customer has with your brand, is part of their customer journey.
+By mapping out this experience you can better optimize this process and build a long-term relationship.

 Every engagement that a customer has with your store should be an authentic, positive one.
 As conscious consumers begin to dominate the market, they understand they are essentially voting companies into power every time they make a purchase which has lead them to supporting brands that align with their values.
 By integrating a corporate social responsibility (CSR) strategy into your business model, you can attract this growing population while also doing more than just turning a profit.